 And then after that, the journalist and podcast host Katie Herzog has a very candid new book that details her two decades struggle with alcoholism.

-And the book, which is designed to share her experiences, but also what she discovered is effective treatment for her, particularly focuses on a controversial and little known approach for treatment that worked for her and has been working for many others, despite being in many ways directly contrary to the consensus view for how addiction and alcoholism have to be treated, namely by insisting on abstinence.
+And the book, which is designed to share her experiences, but also what she discovered is effective treatment for her, particularly focuses on a controversial and little-known approach for treatment that worked for her and has been working for many others, despite being in many ways directly contrary to the consensus view for how addiction and alcoholism have to be treated, namely by insisting on abstinence.

-Katie has always been, for me at least, one of the most interesting people in all of media, and this book is certainly no exception.
+Katie has always been, for me at least, one of the most interesting people in all of media.

 It's an extension of what I think is her very independent and interesting thinking.

-I'm thrilled to have her tonight to talk about her new book, and I think you'll really enjoy the discussion about it.
+I'm thrilled to have her tonight to talk about her new book.

 You can listen to it on Spotify, Apple, and all the major podcasting platforms.

-Well, if you rate, review, and follow our program, it really helps spread the visibility of our show.
+Where if you rate, review, and follow our program, it really helps spread the visibility of our show.

 Finally, as independent journalists, independent media, we do rely on the support of our viewers and members, like all independent media does.